Everything You Need to Know About Taxes in Missouri

 So, if your car has a market value of $30,000, you will be taxed on the assessed value ($10,000).

-On average, most residents pay around 1% in personal property taxes which is lower than the 1.19% average charged by the rest of the States in the US.
+On average, most residents pay around 1% in personal property taxes, which is lower than the 1.19% average charged by the rest of the states in the U.S. However, at just over 1.4%, St. Louis County has a higher property tax than the national average.

 You can calculate your property taxes here.